open-telemetry/opentelemetry-collector-contrib/receiver/dockerstatsreceiver/documentation.md

 ### container.cpu.percent

+Deprecated: use `container.cpu.utilization` metric instead.
 Percent of CPU used by the container.

+Note this metric is being deprecated in v0.79.0 in favor of container.cpu.utilization.

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |